Giuliani becomes aggressive new face of Trump legal team

 Giuliani has warned Trump that he fears that the president’s longtime personal attorney, Michael Cohen, may flip on him.
 He has urged Trump to cut off communications with Cohen, according to a person close to Giuliani but not authorized to discuss the talks publicly.
 After an FBI raid on Cohen’s office and home, Giuliani also indicated that he wanted to change the discussion surrounding the $130,000 payment that Cohen made to porn actress Stormy Daniels to buy her silence about a sexual tryst with Trump.
 Giuliani did so with a jaw-dropping interview with Sean Hannity on Wednesday.

-Giuliani’s remarks — that Trump knew about the payment — seemed to contradict Trump’s past statements.
+Giuliani’s remarks — that Trump knew about the payment and had repaid Cohen for it — seemed to contradict Trump’s past statements.
 But he argued that it removed legal peril over a possible campaign finance violation, a claim some legal experts have questioned.
 Trump was pleased with Giuliani’s performance, according to a person familiar with his views but not authorized to speak publicly about private conversations.

 Over a pair of Fox News interviews, Giuliani also unleashed a series of provocative broadsides.
 He said Trump had fired James Comey last year because the FBI director wouldn’t publicly clear the president of wrongdoing in the Russia probe, a different explanation than the White House offered.
 He said he would defend the president’s daughter Ivanka Trump but suggested that her husband, Jared Kushner, was “disposable.”
 And he derided the agents who raided Cohen’s office as “stormtroopers,” a charge that attracted particular attention because it appeared to evoke Nazi soldiers in the context of the Manhattan U.S. attorney’s office, which had approved the raids and which Giuliani had once led.